Conspicuous Confederate flag over I-95 in Stafford County removed

 “The entire point of the Lost Cause, after Reconstruction, kind of building up this ideology of valorizing the former confederacy . . . was so it wouldn’t be marginalized in memory,” Schmidt said.
 But that’s what’s happening ever more swiftly in Virginia, she said.

-Though “some folks are kind of doubling down, tripling down, it’s just receding to an ever-smaller, more marginal set of folks,” Schmidt said.
+Although “some folks are kind of doubling down, tripling down, it’s just receding to an ever-smaller, more marginal set of folks,” Schmidt said.

 While many local residents celebrated the flag’s removal, they also were preparing for another fight.